Reciprocate government's gesture of not shutting down economy by complying with SOPs, urges Malaysian PM Muhyiddin

 In his Thursday address, Mr Muhyiddin said latest data shows that 59 per cent of COVID-19 infections happened at workplaces.

-He emphasised the need to comply with SOPs at factories, construction areas, workers' accommodation and workplaces.
+He emphasised the need to comply with SOPs at factories, construction areas, workers' accommodation and workplaces, as many infections during the third wave took place in these areas.

+The prime minister said a total lockdown with almost all economic sectors shut would be most effective in breaking the COVID-19 infection chain, but this would also bring dire consequences to the country’s economy.

+Yet at the same time, if people's movement was not controlled, the exponential increase in new COVID-19 cases would cripple the public healthcare system, he said.

 READ: Malaysia's traders anticipated a sales boom before Chinese New Year, but the MCO has dented their hopes